Go-Tim/overview-2/README.md

 mysql -u root -p < schema.sql
 ```

+Rename the configExample.js file to config.js and input the password for you MySQL server if you have one.

-Next, run the seeding function scripts to import data into your schema:
+Go back to the root directory and run the seeding function scripts to import data into your schema:

 ```sh
 npm run seed